exercism/website-copy/automated-comments/ruby/two-fer/missing_default_param.md

-There is not a paramater with a default value so the tests will fail.
+There is not a parameter with a default value so the tests will fail.